ricardomvargas/ricardomvargas/README.md

 👋 Hi, I’m Ricardo, front end developer from Brazil.

-I've been working with web development for 6 years, I started my career as a back-end developer and gradually moved to the front-end, I also have some experience with android native app development.
+I've been working with web development for over 6 years, I started my career as a back-end developer with .Net/C# and gradually moved to the front-end, I also have some experience with android native app development.

-I want to be a front-end rock star developer so I'm always learning something new, here in my GitHub is where you can find my experiments :neckbeard:
+Nowadays I'm focused in the front end development with React and my goal as developer is to become a full stack developer with Node JS.
+Here in my GitHub is where you can find my experiments. :neckbeard:

 You can reach me through:
 - :bust_in_silhouette: Linkedin: https://www.linkedin.com/in/ricardo-m-vargas/